Pulled Pork Tacos

 To make this recipe for pulled pork tacos and the various condiments and toppings, follow these easy and straightforward steps!

-Step 5: Make the Avocado Crema by combining all ingredients in the canister of a high speed blender or food processor, and pulsing for a couple seconds.
+Step 4: Make the Avocado Cremaย by combining all ingredients in the canister of aย high speed blenderย or food processor, and pulsing for a couple seconds.
 You can also make it by hand if you like a chunkier texture.

-Step 6: Assemble the tacos by filling them with pulled pork, whatever toppings, salsas, queso fresco, cilantro, or lime juice you care to add!
+Step 5: Assembleย the tacos.
+Add the pork to the tortillas, followed by whatever toppings, salsas, queso fresco, cilantro, lime juice, or black beans you care to add!

 Is Pulled Pork the Same as Carnitas?